dkonstan/crawler/README.md

 a mini MD engine written in Julia for educational purposes

-crawler.jl is a small educational MD engine built from scratch that can energy-minimize and simulate the dynamics of generic polymers using periodic boundary conditions.
+crawler.jl is a small educational MD engine built from scratch that can energy-minimize and simulate the dynamics of generic polymers using periodic boundary conditions (with Ewald summation for long-range interactions).
 It supports bond, angle, dihedral, coulomb, and VDW (LJ) forces.

-It also supports bond length constraints with the SHAKE algorithm and Langevin dynamics (beta) with or without constraints crawler.jl takes in and outputs xyz files for both structures and trajectories and requires a topology file (see below) The goal is to learn more about MD and learn Julia.
+It also supports bond length constraints with the SHAKE algorithm and Langevin dynamics (beta) with or without constraints

+crawler.jl takes in and outputs xyz files for both structures and trajectories and requires a topology file (see below) The goal is to learn more about MD and learn Julia.